adibgpt/mic-hackathon/videos-slides.md

 # Resources:

-- Please give a try to our Microscope [simulator](https://github.com/pycroscopy/DTMicroscope).
+- Please give a try to our Microscope [simulator](https://github.com/pycroscopy/DTMicroscope)(In development).
 Head to the [notebooks](https://github.com/pycroscopy/DTMicroscope/tree/main/notebooks) section.

 - If you are new to python: Please see this medium [article](https://medium.com/@sergei2vk/the-new-language-of-science-how-to-learn-python-effectively-c8ce51012a64).